 On December 22, 2017, the Tax Cuts and Jobs Act ("TCJA") was enacted, which amends the Internal Revenue Code to reduce tax rates and modify policies, credits, and deductions for individuals and businesses.
 For businesses, the TCJA reduces the corporate federal tax rate from a maximum of 35% to a flat 21% rate.
 The rate reduction will take effect on January 1, 2018.
 The TCJA will cause the Company's United States deferred tax assets and liabilities to be revalued.
 Deferred income taxes result from temporary differences between the tax bases of assets and liabilities and their reported amounts in the financial statements that will result in taxable or deductible amounts in future years.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in years in which those temporary differences are expected to be recovered or settled.
-As changes in tax laws or rates are enacted, deferred tax liability balance was a \$55.7 million income tax benefit in the Company's consolidated statement of operations for the year ended December 31, 2017.
+As changes in tax laws or rates are enacted, deferred tax assets and liabilities are adjusted through income tax expense.
+The provisional amount recorded to revalue our United States net deferred tax liability balance was a \$55.7 million income tax benefit in the Company's consolidated statement of operations for the year ended December 31, 2017.